aphaea/exc-no_hadoop-UoE/README.md

 # exc-no_hadoop-UoE
-Part of the assignments on Extreme Computing, no use of MapReduce framework
+Part of the assignments on Extreme Computing course at the University of Edinburgh, no use of MapReduce framework